 Your festival backpack is going to last longer if you spend just a little extra to get better quality.
 Go for a tried and tested name and your rucksack will be durable for years to come.

-I’ve had my first Osprey for at least five years, taken it pretty much around they world, and there’s nothing wrong with it.
-I was sent a new Osprey to review and I love that one too.
-I’m sure both will last for a long time.
+I’ve had my first Osprey for about eight years now, taken it pretty much around the world, and there’s nothing wrong with it.

 Check any zip comments

 Zips are one of the first things to go on a backpack.
 All that trying to cram everything in for the return journey is not good for it – and there’s no way you want that to happen at a festival!

-Pay special attention to the zip reviews before you buy your festival backpack.
+Pay special attention to the zip reviews online before you buy your festival backpack.

 Investigate your bag straps

 Look at the straps.
 Festival backpacks for men and women have been specifically designed with typical shapes in mind.
 Check for padded straps, and the hip belts will be cushioned in all the right places to suit the shape.

 What else to look for in a festival backpack